 Act Quickly to Protect Your Baby’s Rights

 It is common for the family to not want to take immediate action if a birth injury occurs.
 However, you must act within the appropriate time period in order to file a claim.
 You also want to make sure you will have the financial support necessary to pay for your baby’s expensive medical care, and that your baby will have the financial stability he will require throughout his life.
 This means seeking representation and moving forward with your case as soon as possible.

 We Can Determine If You Have a Case

-Our legal team can assist you in determining whether your doctor was at fault for your baby’s injury.
+Our team of attorneys can assist you in determining whether your doctor was at fault for your baby’s birth injury in Philadelphia.
 Our attorneys include both a doctor and a nurse.
 Having a doctor and nurse on your side is crucial to understanding and interpreting medical records.
 We at Lowenthal & Abrams, Injury Attorneys understand the pain and fear of re-living such a tragic event.
 You shouldn’t have to fight alone to obtain justice for your baby.

 Reach Out to a Philadelphia Birth Injury Attorney